mesksr/resume-matcher/Report.md

 #### **Resumes**

 - No open source/dataset for Resumes was found.
 - We needed resumes in text format.
-Since, extracting proper text from PDF files is a complex problem on it'w own.
+Since extracting proper text from PDF files is a complex problem on it's own.
 - [Indeed.com](http://www.indeed.com) was the only site which displayed the resumes openly.
 - So, a Python Script(collectCV.py) was used to collect around 300 resumes of applicants for positions like 'Software Developer' , 'Data Scientist', 'Web Developer' etc.